Skip to main content

 Reviewing AI changes

-After you submit a prompt, the AI proposes changes and enters Review mode.
+After you submit a prompt, AI proposes changes and enters Review mode.
 You don’t have to accept changes blindly — you get to review them first.
-The review toolbar showing 3 changes, Apply All and Reject All buttons The full editor in Review mode — modified elements highlighted on the canvas with change indicators In Review mode:
+In Review mode:

 • Added elements are highlighted in green